loopbackio/loopback-next/examples/lb3-application/README.md

 directory or go to `http://127.0.0.1:3000/explorer` to explore the REST API.

-The LB3 application is now successfully mounted on a LB4 application, but we can further optimize the setup so that only the bare neccessary artifacts from the LoopBack 3 application remain.
+The LB3 application is now successfully mounted on a LB4 application, but we can further optimize the setup so that only the bare necessary artifacts from the LoopBack 3 application remain.
 This includes moving almost all of the middleware to a common location so that they are shared by both the LoopBack 3 and the LoopBack 4 apps.